rfmoz/tuptime/misc/rpm/rpm-readme.txt

 Z.- For testing with "dev" branch.
-Replace step "2" with the following:
+Install "git" on step "1" and replace step "2" with the following:

     cd ~
     git clone -b dev https://github.com/rfrail3/tuptime.git tuptime-4.0.0